emretosn/another-walk-for-monchi/README.md

 [//]: # (### Description)

 ### Usage
-The tests have been conducted in Linux and MacOS
+The tests have been conducted in Linux and MacOS.

 To run the project:
 - First you have to follow the instructions in `funshade/README.md` to generate the shared object files.